-- (3) Subject to subclause (5), an employer with a Work Premises located in the Restricted Area, must for that Work Premises: - (a) have in place a COVIDSafe Plan, which addresses the health and safety issues arising from 2019-nCoV, including but not limited to:
+- (3) Subject to subclause (5), an employer must for each Work Premises: - (a) have in place a COVIDSafe Plan, which addresses the health and safety issues arising from 2019-nCoV, including but not limited to:

-Note 1: employers can use the template plan accessible from the following website for guidance: https://www.business.vic.gov.au/disputes-disasters-and-succession-planning/covid-safe-business/creating-a-covid-safe-workplace#yourcovidsafeplan.
+Note 1: employers can use the template plan accessible from the following website for guidance: www.business.vic.gov.au/disputes-disasters-and-succession-planning/covid-safe-business/creating-a-covid-safe-workplace#yourcovidsafeplan.

-Note 2: some employers, regardless of whether their Work Premises is located in or outside the Restricted Area will be required to have a High Risk COVIDSafe plan as set out in the Workplace (Additional Industry Obligations) Directions (No. 4).
+Note 2: some employers, regardless of whether their Work Premises is located in or outside the Restricted Area will be required to have a High Risk COVIDSafe plan as set out in the Workplace (Additional Industry Obligations) Directions (No. 5).